simonbates/procdraw-old/README.md

 ## Building

-Prerequisites:
+### Prerequisites

+The Procdraw build is managed by an NMAKE Makefile and uses the Visual C++ command line build tools.
+NMAKE and the other build tools can be obtained by installing:

 - Visual Studio 2017 with the "Desktop development with C++" workload

-Procdraw is built using the Visual Studio command line tools.
+### Build

-To build Procdraw, open a VS 2017 "Developer Command Prompt" and run:
+To build Procdraw, open a command prompt with the 32-bit Visual C++ build tools on the PATH, such as a Visual Studio "Developer Command Prompt", and run:

     > nmake

+To run the automated tests:

     > nmake test